 There’s a reason we adore space buns: they’re sweet, they’re simple, and, most of all, they’re easy.
 After detangling, apply a product like R+Co's Twister Curl Primer ($28) to prep your curls.
 The combination of aloe leaf extract and shea butter will help your hair move easily as you section it off.
 Once you section, feel free to play with smaller sections and twists to make the look feel more artful.

-The bun is the lazy girl’s best friend, but with just a bit of effort, you can take your usual messy bun to a topknot that feels like it took way more work than it did.
-Curly girls should take time to detangle before applying a dollop of a moisturizing leave-in (I adore Eva NYC’s Rock-A-Wave Curl Cream, $12) and piling their hair right in the center of their heads.
+The bun is the lazy person's best friend, but with just a bit of effort, you can take your usual messy bun to a topknot that feels like it took way more work than it did.
+Curly folk should take time to detangle before applying a dollop of a moisturizing leave-in (we adore Eva NYC’s Rock-A-Wave Curl Cream, $25) and piling their hair right in the center of their heads.
 Free a few strands, and you’re ready with a casual but clean look.

 Long live the lob.
 Keep your long bob current by letting your natural curls flow free, and shooting for a middle part, rather than a side-part.

-Use a leave-in conditioner and seal with an oil (I’m a huge fan of Pattern Beauty's Jojoba Oil Hair Serum ($28), which is made with argan oil) to keep kinky curls hydrated.
+Use a leave-in conditioner and seal with an oil (we're huge fans of Pattern Beauty's Jojoba Oil Hair Serum ($25), which is made with argan oil) to keep kinky curls hydrated.
 Let your hair thrive by letting it air-dry, and use a spritz of leave-in day after day to keep this style going into day two and three.
 Because the best low-maintenance styles for curly hair are the ones that keep your curls going day after day.

 A conundrum: you want your hair to look amazing at all times, but you also don’t want to have do constantly think up a new look.
 Your solution?
 A bright dye job.
 By dyeing your hair a bright color like this stunning green, you’ll always look next level whether you tuck your hair into a low bun while it drinks up a leave-in conditioner or leave it to its own devices.